google/tensorstore/docs/python/tutorial.rst

    >>> dataset.domain
    { "x": [0, 34432), "y": [0, 39552), "z": [0, 41408), "channel": [0, 1) }

-There is only a single channel, so create a 3-d view without the :py:`'channel'`
+There is only a single channel, so create a 3-d view without the :python:`'channel'` dimension:
-dimension:

 .. doctest::